Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 To build, run:
 ````
 ./buildnb.sh
-make
 ```

 This will automatically fetch and build all dependencies, so assuming you have build tools (compiler etc.) installed, you are good to go.
-This requires GNU make (gmake).

 Running
 =======